inappstory/ios-ias-sdk/Samples/GoodsWidget.md

     }

     //item selection handler
-    func goodItemSelected(_ item: Any, with storyType: StoriesType, storyView: StoryView?)
+    func goodItemSelected(_ item: Any, with storyType: StoriesType) {
-    {
         InAppStory.shared.closeReader {
             //event handling and product display in the application